sculptures • permaculture • primitive technology • kayaking • links • index • about

 How then does Nature compete for attention?
 She has to speak louder and louder.
 You’d think people might pay attention when they can no longer see the mountains or the stars, when the air stinks so bad they can hardly breathe.
 The sad truth: most folks don’t even look towards the mountains unless they want to recreate.
 They really don’t experience the mountain because they have too much with them: cell phones, iPods, snowmobiles, four wheelers.
 They are going too fast; they are too focused on their fun.
 Caught in the noise and the speed they miss the world around them, its smells, its sounds.
 They are so caught up in the world of man they miss the warnings, fail to see much less read the signs and sense the stillness for its tension.
 Then boom they are surprised by an avalanche, a flood, a fire, an earthquake, a tsunami.

 We have forsaken many of the incredible tools of our own minds and bodies for the mediocrity of things.
 The more technology we take on, the more we lose our own abilities, the more impact we have on the Natural world.
 We are becoming mono-talented.
 We don’t know how to do real things: raise our food, make things we need, provide for our water and shelter.
 It is all marketed to us.
-All that stuff we are made to want more and more of, takes huge amounts of natural resources and energy to mine, mill, manufacture, transport, and sell to us.
+All that stuff we are made to want more and more of takes huge amounts of natural resources and energy to mine, mill, manufacture, transport and sell to us.
 It is an interesting cycle to ponder.
 All that technology we have come to rely on, to respond to like Pavlov’s dogs, weakens us.
-The over consumption of things and technologies with its lusty demand for resources and energy is pushing the limits of the Natural order of things Rather than becoming more self-reliant, we are becoming more vulnerable.
+The over consumption of things and technologies with its lusty demand for resources and energy is pushing the limits of the Natural order of things.
+Rather than becoming more self-reliant, we are becoming more vulnerable.

 It is not that technology is necessarily bad; it is how we let it control us that should concern us.
 Technology takes away knowledge, skill, and action.
 Whenever something separates us from the ability to raise food, or clothe and shelter us, then it becomes a liability.
 Whenever the technology or stuff becomes more of a liability than an asset, then it is time to step back, take a look, and assess its real value.
 What are its real costs across the board, socially, culturally, spiritually, environmentally and economically?
 If it is creating more problems than it is solving, it is something we can do without.

-Our economy, our lifestyle, is based on a false economic model, a model that doesn’t account for all the costs of doing business.
-Cheap energy is not without costs in terms of other species, natural resources, pollution, and lives.
+Our economy and lifestyle is based on a false economic model, a model that doesn’t account for all the costs of doing business.
+Cheap energy is not without costs in terms of other species, natural resources, pollution and lives.
 What I call “steroid economics” (more and big is better, growth is good) has made us neither wealthier and wiser nor stronger and more secure in the truest sense.
 A dangerous triangle of related circumstances is coming together that will change the way we do things forever.
 On one side is the fact that oil and natural gas production are peaking, and other resources including clean water are becoming scarcer.
-On the second side demand for diminishing resources is rising as population increases and more countries such as China, India, and Chile strive for the same materialistic lifestyle.
+On the second side, demand for diminishing resources is rising as population increases and more countries such as China, India, and Chile strive for the same materialistic lifestyle.
 The capping issue of this triangle is climate change.
 We can no longer hide the costs in cooked books, creative bookkeeping.
 Our foundation is made of sand.
 It is washing away.
 All we have become reliant on (our economy, our technology, our entertainment) is in for a drastic change.
 We are ill prepared.
 We have become too soft, too reliant on unsustainable systems, too “dumbed down”.

 Most folks when they hear the news that the “king has no clothes”, that the “gig is up”, do one of two things: flight or fight, our native instincts for survival.
 The thing in this case is there is no place to flee to.
 The flight option becomes denial, which doesn’t save your “arse”, but only puts off acknowledgement of the predicament.
 The other thing is to fight.
 To fight is far better than sticking your head in the sand.
 Now this looks bigger than a David and Goliath fight and it is.
 Those who could and should be helping, our supposed leaders, aren’t.
 They often have too much invested in the problem.
 So it boils down to us, as individuals.
 We are the ones that control the consumer side of the equation.
 We can either remain “dumbed down” or we can lighten up and become enlightened.
 We can quit wasting energy, and quit buying stuff we don’t need, stuff that only exacerbates the problem.
 We can learn new skills that make us more self-reliant: plant a garden, simplify your life, get hand tools, park your car, take a walk, install a clothes-line.
 We can start quieting our minds and begin to listen to the water.
 “Anyone can hear the water speak if they will only sit and listen.”